mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## MLS Designated Expert Pool {#de}

-Specification Required {{RFC8126}} registry requests are registered after a three-week review period on the MLS DEs' mailing list
+Specification Required {{RFC8126}} registry requests are registered after a three-week review period on the MLS Designated Expert (DE) mailing list
 <mls-reg-review@ietf.org> on the advice of one or more of the MLS DEs.
 However,
 to allow for the allocation of values prior to publication, the MLS DEs may approve registration once they are satisfied that such a